NatsuFlatWhite/Raycity/README.md

 ## Server Setup Guide
 - The Raycity server is optimized for SEA 590 (Release date : 2011-07-29)
+- Running higher clients requires internal packet modification of the server
 - **The current database and server have not fully recovered and are incomplete**
 - [Developer Discord](https://discord.gg/DRBYQnpS5S) <!-- Discord Channel with pink princess and sick people  If you check this out.
 Run away from this game -->
 ### DataBase